kgisl/pythonFDP/Unit II.md

 When it starts, you should see output like this:

-The first three lines contain information about the interpreter and the operating system it’s running on.
+The first three lines contain information about the interpreter and the operating system it's running on.
 The last line is a prompt that indicates that the interpreter is ready for you to enter code.

 If you type a line of code and hit Enter, the interpreter displays the result:

-The basic method for working with interactive mode is simply this :
+The basic method for working with interactive mode is simply this:

 -   Type a Statement or Expression